Notice: March 2021

-The Vancouver Island North Tourism (VINT) project receives 80 of MRDT collected in the region and these funds are used to promote the North Island as a tourism destination.
+The Vancouver Island North Tourism (VINT) project currently receives 80% of MRDT collected in the region and these funds are used to promote the North Island as a tourism destination.
 Given the geographical distribution of tourism products and communities offering tourism services, promoting Vancouver Island North regionally allows for a coordinated effort, a pooling of resources and a larger impact for marketing programs.

 Why is Vancouver Island North Tourism important to tourism businesses?